SangTDx/tdsang.github.io/_posts/2021-02-28-my-c-coding-styles.md

 summary: "a template for creating comments in source code written in the C programming language.
 The use of comments is crucial in source code to explain the meaning, functionality, or provide information about the author and creation date."
 author: sangtdx
 date: '2023-11-20 1:35:23 +0530'
-category: ['jekyll','guides', 'sample_category']
+category: ['programming']
-tags: jekyll
+tags: programming
 thumbnail: /assets/img/posts/code.jpg
 keywords: C, multi categories and tags
 usemathjax: false
-permalink: /blog/adding-categories-tags-in-posts/
+permalink: /blog/my-c-coding-styles/
 ---

 ### Header file